The control field also includes topics like sensor fusion and system identification.

 Automatic control is a classic engineering subject that has become increasingly important over the last centuries because of its use in almost all industrial fields.
 Today, automatic control is a highly active research field, ranging from investigation of theoretical aspects in a mathematical framework to recent industrial challenges and new applications.

 Researchers in the area of automatic control have collaborated for many years with other universities and with the industrial sector in major Swedish initiatives such as the government’s strategic initiative ELLIIT and the Linnaeus Centre CADICS, financed by the Swedish Research Council.
-Automatic control is also an important area for large research programmes such as WASP, the Wallenberg Autonomy Software Program, and Security Link.
+Automatic control is also an important area for large research programmes such as WASP, the Wallenberg AI Autonomous Systems and Software Program, LINK-SIC and Security Link.
 Links to these are given below.